Thailand Tourism Festival 2019

 Each village has a market selling a variety of products including clothing, bags, handicrafts, packaged food, gifts & souvenirs, musical instruments, and art.

-The Music & Performances
+Music & Performances

 After dark, the focus turns to the village stages featuring shows and live music.
 The highlight is the Morlam (Isan Variety) show on the north-eastern stage.
 The show features traditional music and song performed by a 20 strong band playing traditional instruments backing a troupe of about 50 singers and dancers of all sexes.
 The singers rotate between songs as do the dancers who change costumes for each part of the program.
 The costumes are wonderful while the choreography, dancing, singing, and musicianship are faultless.
 Apart from the dance routines, there is a comedy section featuring three men dressed as women.
 You won’t find this kind of show outside of the Isan region and is an experience not to miss.
 The northern, southern, central and eastern stage featured live music.
-There will be different artists each day.
+There will be different artists each day of the Thailand Tourism Festival 2019.

 If you’re in Bangkok this weekend go along and check out the festival.
 Plan on spending the day.
 There are lots to do, great food and entertainment.
 It’s a great day out.